 6. The user interface of Chrome

-You can customize Chrome’s appearance, which includes choosing from a selection of ready-build themes.
-It also offers shortcuts for Gmail, Google Images, and a variety of other Google web apps.
+You can customize Chrome’s appearance, including choosing from a selection of ready-built themes.
+It also offers shortcuts for Gmail, Google Images, and various other Google web apps.

 Final comparison